cobalthq/cobalt-product-public-docs/README.md

 ## Troubleshooting

-As you run the website locally, you may run into the following error:
+As you run the website locally, you may run into the following errors:

 ```
 ➜ hugo server